Clastify logo

 Why variable oxidation states are possible

 Successive ionization energies are the energies needed to remove electrons one at a time from the same species.
-Transition elements can often lose different numbers of electrons because the ionization energies for removing 4s electrons and several 3d electrons are fairly close.
-Several cations can therefore be energetically accessible, especially when forming a compound releases energy through bonding or lattice formation.
+Transition elements can often lose different numbers of electrons because the successive ionization energies for removing 4s electrons and several 3d electrons are fairly close.
+As a result, several cations may be energetically accessible, especially when forming a compound releases energy through bonding or lattice formation.

 Image

 Chromium shows this well.
-It can use its 4s electron and several 3d electrons in bonding, so oxidation states from +1 to +6 are known.
-Copper has fewer common oxidation states because its successive ionization energies rise more sharply at an earlier stage; Cu⁺ and Cu²⁺ are much more common than higher states.
+It can use its 4s electron and several 3d electrons in bonding, so oxidation states from $+1$ to $+6$ are known.
+Copper has fewer common oxidation states because its successive ionization energies rise more sharply sooner; $Cu^+$ and $Cu^{2+}$ are far more common than higher states.

 1. Write the neutral atom configuration, remembering Cr and Cu.